Skip to main content

 info

-For stable operation, it is recommended that master node instances have at least 16GB, and worker node instances have at least 32GB of RAM.
+For stable operation, it is recommended that Master node instances have at least 16GB of memory and Worker node instances have at least 32GB.

 Volume

-A volume is the basic storage where the image is configured when creating an instance, and it represents the capacity of HDFS.
-To ensure stable operation of HDFS, selecting an appropriate size is essential.
-For detailed information on volumes, refer to the Volume Creation and Management document.
+A volume is the basic storage where an image is configured when creating an instance, representing HDFS capacity.
+To ensure stable HDFS operation, an appropriate size must be selected.
+For more details on volumes, please refer to the Create and Manage Volumes guide.

-All instances created by Hadoop Eco are provided within a VPC environment.
-To configure a cluster, a security group must be created, and inbound rules for component configuration must be set up to create the cluster.
-For detailed information on network and security settings, refer to the Security Group document.
+All instances created in Hadoop Eco are provided in a VPC environment.
+To configure a cluster, security groups must be created and inbound rules for component configuration must be set.
+For more details on network and security settings, please refer to the Security Groups guide.